acep-uaf/camio-meter-streams/README.md

     - Compressing data

 2. **`archive_pipeline.sh`**: Handles the final step:
-    - Archiving and transferring event data to the Data Acquisition System (DAS)
+    - Archiving and transferring event data to the dedicated server.

 ## Prerequisites